sdiehl/write-you-a-haskell/006_hindley_milner.md

 Throughout both the typing rules and substitutions we will require a fresh supply of names.
-In this naive version we will simply use an infinite list of strings and slice into n'th element of list per a index that we hold in a State monad.
+In this naive version we will simply use an infinite list of strings and slice into n'th element of list per an index that we hold in a State monad.
 This is a simplest implementation possible, and later we will adapt this name generation technique to be more robust.